The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 This is a common side effect of oxaliplatin.
 You will normally be given anti-sickness medicines before your chemotherapy starts.
 If these medicines don’t help, speak to your chemotherapy team about changing to a different medicine.
 We have tips on coping with feeling and being sick.

 Fatigue (extreme tiredness)

 Fatigue is a side effect of oxaliplatin.
 It isn’t the same as feeling tired.
 Fatigue can make you feel weak and have problems concentrating.
-Some people find that the fatigue starts a few hours to a few days after having chemotherapy, and starts to get better after a few days.
-There are things that you can do to help with fatigue.
+Some people find that the fatigue starts a few hours to a few days after having chemotherapy and starts to get better after a few days.
+There are things that can help with fatigue.
 See how the chemotherapy affects you and work out how much activity you can manage.
 We have tips on coping with it.

 Problems swallowing and breathing (laryngeal spasm)

 Oxaliplatin can affect your throat, which can make it hard to swallow or breathe.
 If this happens when you are being given oxaliplatin, tell your nurse straight away.
 They may stop the infusion of oxaliplatin while they give you medicine to help with this.